Why You Need Contract Management Software

 Generate Contracts Faster

-For subscription based contracts, this can get even more complicated.
-Co-terming must be taken into account, and the deal should be vetted for its similarities to other deal of the same type.
+For subscription-based contracts, this can get even more complicated.
+Co-terming must be taken into account, and the deal should be vetted for its similarities to other deals of the same type.

 DealHub’s DealRoom offers next-generation contract management capabilities that handle all of these problems.
 Teams can automatically add in the relevant boilerplate language, the pricing and configuration details, and more.

 B2B Contracts are almost never signed in their original form.
 Once complete, they are sent to the prospect for negotiation.
 That often sets off a long process of back-and-forth discussions and changes to the document.

 Manual contract negotiation processes are extremely difficult to handle.
 Even when done ‘well’ they take a huge amount of time and resources.
 Every proposed change needs to be communicated to relevant stakeholders, who then must send approval or a request for additional changes, often creating multiple parallel discussions.